EP 016 | Transitioning into Interior Design with Adam Scougall

 Listen Now

-Adam Scougall is transitioning from the finance industry into interior design.
-Adam shares his insights as a business owner before introducing Business of Design™ strategies and then compares that to his experience after implementing the 15 steps.
+In this episode, Kimberley Seldon speaks with Adam Scougall about his transition from the finance industry into interior design.
+Adam shares his experience as a business owner before implementing Business of Design® systems and compares it to the results he achieved after adopting the BOD™ 15 Step Project Management Strategy.

 Take Aways